Jessenia111/Plant-Insight/README.md

 **Eventually** we decided to stick to our second model and present it on the poster session: **attemptSecond.ipynb**.
 Its accuracy is 85% and precision is 76%, it identifies 14 plant types and in practice works well (using mobile app).

-Even though we knew that the poster was already made and we were to present our second model, we still wanted to try to achieve higher results in training.
-We used different methods than used previously.
+Even though we knew that the poster was already made and we were to present our second model, we still wanted to try to achieve other results in training.
+We used additionaly early stopping.
 This attempt is documented it **attemptFourth.ipynb**.